-Sunflower seed shell containing nanoporous carbons was prepared and used as electrode material in capacitors (Li et al) [65].
-Activation temperatures and ratio of KOH determines the pore structure of the carbons, as well known.
-Capacitive performance of these carbons (in 30 wt. % KOH electrolyte) is observed to be much better so that the carbon from sunflower seed shell was made as a superior electrode material for capacitors.
+Sunflower seed shell containing nanoporous carbons was prepared and used as electrode material in capacitors [65].
+Activation temperatures and ratio of KOH determine the pore structure of the carbons, as well known.
+The capacitive performance of these carbons (in 30 wt. % KOH electrolyte) is observed to be much better so the carbon from sunflower seed shells was made as a superior electrode material for capacitors.

 Hu et al [66] investigated the capacitance features of pistachio shells char activated by KOH.
-ACs showed ideal capacitive behaviors at an extensive range of scan rates, possessed excellent reversibility and high power property in aqueous electrolytes (0.5 M H2SO4, 0.5 M Na2SO4 & 1M NaNO3).
+AC showed ideal capacitive behaviors at an extensive range of scan rates and possessed excellent reversibility and high power properties in aqueous electrolytes (0.5 M $H_2SO_4$ , 0.5 M $Na_2SO_4$ , and 1M $NaNO_3$ ).

 Olivares-Marin et al. [67] investigated the activation of cherry stones using KOH.
-The precursor, carbonized at temperatures ranging from 800 to 900°C, yielded carbons with average pore sizes around 0.9-1.3 nm and substantial specific surface areas ranging from 1100 to 1300 m2/g.
+The precursor, carbonized at temperatures ranging from 800 to 900 °C, yielded carbons with average pore sizes around 0.9-1.3 nm and substantial specific surface areas ranging from 1100 to 1300 m2/g.
 Consequently, the samples exhibited high capacitances at low current density, reaching up to 230 F/g in a 2M H2SO4 (aqueous electrolyte) and 120 F/g in the aprotic medium 1M (C2H5)4NBF4/acetonitrile.

-Kalyani and Anitha [68] investigated AC derived from jack fruit seeds and reported superior specific capacitance as elevated as 316 and 203 F/g respectively in 1M H2SO4 and 1M Na2SO4 electrolytes (scan rate of 10mV/s).
+Kalyani and Anitha [68] investigated AC derived from jackfruit seeds and reported superior specific capacitance as elevated as 316 and 203 F/g respectively in 1M H2SO4 and 1M Na2SO4 electrolytes (scan rate of 10mV/s).
 SEM image of jack fruit seed is displayed in Fig. S7.
-Also, it showed excellent electrochemical cycle stability in 1M H2SO4 with 93% capacitance retention at the end of 500 cycles.
-Kalyani et al [69] worked on papaya seeds using ZnCl2 (activating agent) and got the specific capacitance of 472 F/g in 1M H2SO4 electrolyte, as calculated from CV.
-Hence the biomass of papaya seeds represents a burgeoning and ever green source of carbon for capacitor electrodes.
+Also, it showed excellent electrochemical cycle stability in 1M H2SO4 with 93% 268 capacitance retention at the end of 500 cycles.
+Kalyani et al [69] worked on papaya seeds using $ZnCl_2$ (activating agent) and got the specific capacitance of 472 F/g in 1M H2SO4 electrolyte, as calculated from CV.
+Hence the biomass of papaya seeds represents a burgeoning and ever-green source of carbon for capacitor electrodes.

-List of phytomass precursors from seed of plant employed to synthesize carbon electrode materials for capacitors is given in Table S2.
+A list of phytomass precursors from seeds employed to synthesize carbon electrode materials for capacitors is given in Table S2.

-e.
-Phytomass carbon from fruit of plant
+Phytomass carbon from fruits

-Guardia et al [70] proposed residue valorization as the well-organized approach to attain a cost-effective circular economy and the scheme is shown in Fig. S8.
-Hydrothermal carbonization of apple bagasse and apple waste after juice and cider production as precursor is projected.
-Electrochemical capacitance of 290 F/g and specific surface area of 2000 m2/g are reported.
-Excellent performance makes them very promising for the energy storage in super capacitors.
+Guardia et al [70] proposed residue valorization as the well-organized approach to attain a costeffective circular economy and the scheme is shown in Fig. S8.
+Hydrothermal carbonization of apple bagasse and apple waste after juice and cider production as a precursor is projected.
+An electrochemical capacitance of 290 F/g and a specific surface area of 2000 m/g are reported.
+Excellent performance makes them very promising for energy storage in supercapacitors.

-Ranaweera et al [71] have worked with orange peel-based electrode (KOH electrolyte).
+Ranaweera et al [71] have worked with an orange peel-based electrode (KOH electrolyte).
 100% capacitance retention during 5000 cycles was reported.
 The work explains that bio-waste can be easily changed into an efficient and high-performance energy storage device by using a carefully designed electrode/electrolyte system.

-KOH activated pineapple crown waste (Taer et al) [72] possess a pore volume of $0.362 \text{ m}^3/\text{g}$, a surface area of 700 m2/g and a pore diameter of 22 nm.
+KOH-activated pineapple crown waste [72] possesses a pore volume of $0.362 \text{ m}^3/\text{g}$ , a surface area of 700 m2/g, and a pore diameter of 22 nm.
 Pineapple crown-derived carbon electrode exhibits a good fiber structure with a diameter of 42-73 nm.
-SEM of the MN700 sample at 1000X, 5000X & 40000X magnifications is presented in Fig. S9.
-The observed specific capacitance was high as 150 F/g, thereby proving excellent electrochemical properties of super capacitor cells.
+SEM of the MN700 sample at 1000X, 5000X, and 40000X magnifications is presented in Fig. S9.
+The observed specific capacitance was as high as 150 F/g, thereby proving the excellent electrochemical properties of supercapacitor cells.